HassanSajjad-302/HMake/Projects/UE5/README.md

   link the first server executable.

 Unity and PCH APIs are intentionally absent from this stage.
-Existing UHT output is consumed, and ISPC is intentionally disabled.
+Existing UHT output is consumed, and Linux/x64 ISPC compilation uses UE's bundled compiler.
 Before attempting the complete server build, every reachable module still needs a decentralized specification covering the subset of its rules that affects this configuration.

 ## .uproject and .uplugin plan